 My second favorite moment was singing with my Dad.
 We sang Poco Loco – from the movie Coco.

 PARTING WEDDING ADVICE

 Also, I recommend asking someone to handout corsages and boutonnieres.
-We had extra, and after I inquired, I realised that some relatives who should have gotten one did not.
+After I inquired, we had extra, and I realized that some relatives who should have gotten one did not.